toukea/android-sqlite-access/README.md

 ```

 # Make SQL Insert
-After SQL instance has been prepared successfully, you can use them to perform SQL Insert.
+After SQL instance has been prepared successfully, you can use it to perform SQL Insert.
 ```java
        User user = new User();
        user.userName = "Toukea";